lunatech-labs/lunatech-scala2-to-scala3-course/README.md

 #### Verifying the course installation

-Verify that the the course was installed correctly by launching `sbt test` in the root folder of the course exercises.
+Verify that the course was installed correctly by launching `sbt test` in the root folder of the course exercises.
 You should see the following output:

 ```bash